HN Mechanical Engineering Bundle (Pearson)

 • Interested in studying a combination of topics/units from both our HN Engineering and HN Business programmes.
 Someone working in engineering who is required to develop skills in business management would take up this route.

-Upon completing an individual HN unit, learners receive a Certificate of Unit Credit (CoUC) which will detail the unit(s) studied, Ofqual number and the unit credits.
+Upon completing an individual HN unit, students receive a Certificate of Unit Credit (CoUC) which will detail the unit(s) studied, Ofqual number and the unit credits.
 Students can then progress to a full HN via the Recognition of Prior Learning (RPL) process.

 Benefits For Students: